 How to design a productive home office | Style

 Lastly, a word on style.
 Always decorate a home office according to what feels right to you.
 It should project your aesthetic.
 However, if it’s an office that clients visit then, its decor should also reflect your brand.
-Although, there’s a really fine line between a home office with a cozy and homey vibe (i.e. lots of family photos) and a space where your professionalism must project loud and clear, it is do-able.
+Although there’s a really fine line between a home office with a cosy and homey vibe (i.e. lots of family photos) and space where your professionalism must project loud and clear, it is do-able.

 Branding a space can be a huge thing in some cases, but having a small kid’s table for a child to draw on occasions or even a dog bed in the corner won’t make you less of a good professional.